What is Prader-Willi syndrome?

 Medical concerns linked with Prader-Willi syndrome

-Children with Prader-Willi syndrome can have other medical concerns like:
+Children with Prader-Willi syndrome can have medical concerns like:

 Diagnosis and testing for Prader-Willi syndrome

-Health professionals diagnose Prader-Willi syndrome by looking at the physical and other signs listed above, and by using genetic testing.
+Health professionals diagnose Prader-Willi syndrome by looking at the physical and other signs listed above.
+They also use genetic testing.

 Early intervention services for children with Prader-Willi syndrome

-If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of Prader-Willi syndrome, your child can get support under the NDIS.
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or educational support.
+If your child has a confirmed diagnosis of Prader-Willi syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
+The NDIS helps you get services and support in your community.
+It also gives you funding for things like early intervention therapies and assistive technologies.

 Looking after yourself and your family

-If your child has Prader-Willi syndrome, it’s easy to get caught up in looking after her.
-But it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+Although it’s easy to get caught up in looking after your child with Prader-Willi syndrome, it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.